cakephp/docs/en/development/errors.rst

         }
     }

-Alternatively, you could just override the core CakeErrorController, by including one in ``src/Controller``.
+Alternatively, you could just override the core ``ErrorController``, by including one in ``src/Controller``.
 If you are using a custom controller for error handling, make sure you do all the setup you need in your constructor, or the render method.
 As those are the only methods